Para leer este hoja informativa en español, presione aquí .

 People with AIDS can rebuild their immune system with the help of HIV drugs and live a long healthy life.
 Even if your CD4 cell count goes back above 200 or an OI is successfully treated, you will still have a diagnosis of AIDS.
 This does not necessarily mean you are sick or will get sick in the future.
 It is just the way the public health system counts the number of people who have had advanced HIV disease.

 Most people cannot tell that they have been exposed or infected.
-Initial symptoms of HIV infection may show up within two to four weeks of exposure to HIV, and can include:
+Initial, or acute symptoms of HIV infection may show up within two to four weeks of exposure to HIV, and can include:

 - Swollen glands